yt2w/solana-trading-bot/README.md

 **Built for the Solana ecosystem**

-If this project helped you, consider giving it a star!
+If this project helped you, consider giving it a *

 </div>